Men’s Counseling

 - A 2011 study published by the American Psychological Association found that women had higher numbers of depression, anxiety, panic disorder and social phobia than men.
 However, men had higher prevalence of alcohol and drug dependence, and antisocial personality disorder.

 - Women are more likely to withdraw when dealing with their emotions.
-Men are more likely to act on impulse, be aggressive, coercive or show belligerent behavior when dealing with emotions.
+Men are more likely to act on impulse, be aggressive, coercive, show belligerent behavior when dealing with emotions.

 Signs to Look For When Mental Health Concerns Arise